JimInCA/nordic-esb-bootloader/esb_test/README.md

 Building the Test Program
 ---
-Once you can run make and have it call gcc, building the test program is as simple as entering the fillowing command:
+Once you can run make and have it call gcc, building the test program is as simple as entering the following command:
 ```
 $ cd <path>/nordic_esb/esb_test
 $ make all